mavidser/fetch-attendance-from-webkiosk/Readme.md

+*This script was written quite some time ago, utilizing no external libraries.
+It uses an iterative search instead of a HTML Parser to extract data from the file.*

 This script is written for use in Jaypee University of Engineering and Technology, India.
 The usage is quite simple, with calling the funtions with the username and passwords as arguments.

 A demo can be seen at the following link, replacing `username` and `password` with your credentials: